allegroai/clearml-docs/docs/deploying_clearml/clearml_server_linux_mac.md

       ```
 1. For Linux only, configure the **ClearML Agent Services**:

-    * Set `CLEARML_AGENT_ACCESS_KEY` and `CLEARML_AGENT_SECRET_KEY` so the services agent can communicate with the API
+    * Set `CLEARML_AGENT_ACCESS_KEY` and `CLEARML_AGENT_SECRET_KEY` with confidential strings for the services agent to
-    server.
-Prepare randomly-generated strings for these fields
+    authenticate with the API server.
+Provide string values.

     * If `CLEARML_HOST_IP` is not provided, then ClearML Agent Services uses the external public address of the ClearML
     Server

     * Set `CLEARML_AGENT_GIT_USER` / `CLEARML_AGENT_GIT_PASS` so ClearML Agent Services can access
     private repositories for running service tasks

      ```
      export CLEARML_AGENT_ACCESS_KEY=generate_access_key_here